 In 2022, Alex was appointed to the position of Assistant Director for the department he is so passionate about.
-He focuses on the learner experience and the development of curricula to keep ahead of the rapidly progressing industry to ensure students are sought after when graduating from the College.
+He focuses on the student experience and the development of curricula to keep ahead of the rapidly progressing industry to ensure students are sought after when graduating from the College.

 Stephanie started her career as an apprentice working in Social Services in the Human Resources department and, following this, secured a permanent role within the Charging department, working her way up the ranks to became a Debt Recovery Officer.

-Stephanie joined South Cheshire College in 2013 in a business development role, working with young people and large and small businesses in Crewe and the surrounding areas, to promote the benefits of apprenticeships.
+Stephanie joined the College in 2013 in a business development role, working with young people and large and small businesses in Crewe and the surrounding areas, to promote the benefits of apprenticeships.
 Her area of expertise lies in the design of apprenticeship programmes to meet the current and future needs of our employers, to provide quality training and value for money.